brandonahart/real-time-order-tracker/README.md

 ## WorkFlow
 1. React sends a GraphQL mutation (createOrder)
 2. .NET backend creates the order + publishes to Kafka
+3. .NET backend stores the order in the Orders table in postgreSQL
-3. Kafka consumer receives the message and emits a GraphQL subscription event
+4. Kafka consumer receives the message and emits a GraphQL subscription event
-4. Apollo Client (React) receives the update over WebSocket and re-renders the UI
+5. Apollo Client (React) receives the update over WebSocket and re-renders the UI

 ## Kafka Setup (Within your kafka directory)
 1. Start Zookeeper <br>